-The Port and Freight Infrastructure Program seeks to improve the capacity, safety, efficiency and resilience of goods movement to, from and through California's maritime ports, while also reducing greenhouse gas emissions and harmful impacts to communities adjacent to the corridors and facilities used for goods movement.
-These improvements are critical to enhancing and modernizing the multimodal freight transportation system, growing the economic competitiveness of California's freight sector, promoting transportation equity, reducing freight-related deaths and injuries, and improving system resilience by addressing infrastructure vulnerabilities associated with security threats, climate change and natural disasters.
+The Port and Freight Infrastructure Program seeks to improve the capacity, safety, efficiency and resilience of goods movement to, from and through California's maritime ports, while also reducing greenhouse gas emissions, air pollution, public health impacts and negative economic impacts to communities adjacent to the corridors and facilities used for goods movement while promoting high-road port, freight and construction sector jobs.
+These improvements are critical to enhancing and modernizing the multimodal freight transportation system, transitioning to zero-emission freight transportation, growing the economic competitiveness of California's freight sector, promoting transportation equity and environmental justice, avoiding public health harms, moving toward zero freight-related deaths and injuries (including death or illness due to exposure to air pollutants), and improving system resilience by addressing infrastructure vulnerabilities associated with security threats, climate change and natural disasters.

-Additionally, the Port and Freight Infrastructure Program seeks to advance the goals and objectives of the Climate Action Plan for Transportation Infrastructure (CAPTI), the National Highway Freight Program (NHFP), the California Freight Mobility Plan (CFMP), the California Sustainable Freight Action Plan (CSFAP), and the California Transportation Plan (CTP).
+Additionally, the Port and Freight Infrastructure Program seeks to advance the goals and objectives of the Climate Action Plan for Transportation Infrastructure (CAPTI), the National Highway Freight Program (NHFP), the California Freight Mobility Plan (CFMP), the California Sustainable Freight Action Plan (CSFAP), and the California Transportation Plan (CTP) and Executive Order N-79-20.

-Improvements are expected to be identified throughout the state, at and near the maritime ports, along rail and highway corridors (including grade crossing and interchange improvements) and at intermodal sites, transloading locations and warehousing facilities.
-July 13, 2022 Page 3
+Improvements and appropriate mitigation measures are expected to be identified throughout the state, at and near the maritime ports, along rail and highway corridors (including grade crossing and interchange improvements) and at intermodal sites, transloading locations, storage yards for freight-related equipment and warehousing facilities.